 Set in Barcelona in the 14th century, during the inquisition and the building of the cathedral Santa Maria del Mar, this tale follows the life of the main character Arnau through love, war, treason, plague, famine, and the Inquisition.
 Arnau is the son of a peasant family who helps to build the cathedral, before becoming a baron and fighting jealousy from friends who plot his downfall.

 I hope you’ve found some new suggestions for books about Spain on this list.
-If you have any other book recommendations I’d love to hear them!
+If you have any other recommendations for books about Spanish culture and history I’d love to hear them!

 Pin for later: